stackup-dev/authentication-and-authorisation-with-expressjs/back-end/README.md

 PORT=4001
 ```

+> [!IMPORTANT]
+> Always make sure that whenever you have sensitive information such as keys and personal access tokens, `.env` files should not be tracked by Git's source control by adding it to the file called `.gitignore`.

 Next, open a new terminal and head to the root of the `back-end` directory.
 Finally, run the following command

 ```bash